zoevas/LLM/MultiAgent systems/TravelSystem/README.md

 ## Notes

-- The system is modular — you can replace or add agents (e.g., flights, attractions) easily
+- The system is modular â€” you can replace or add agents (e.g., flights, attractions) easily
-- LLaMA 7B requires **~8–10 GB RAM**; smaller quantized models are recommended for CPU
+- LLaMA 7B requires **~8â€“10 GB RAM**; smaller quantized models are recommended for CPU
 - API keys or sensitive info should **never** be committed

 ---